Buying, selling, moving

-The Land Information Certificate provides information regarding valuation, rates, charges, other monies owing and any orders or notices made under the Local Government Act 1958, Local Government Act 1989, under local laws or by-laws of the Council, and specified flood level by Council (if applicable).
+The Land Information Certificate provides information regarding valuation, rates, charges, other monies owing and any orders or notices made under the Local Government Act 1958, Local Government Act 1989, Local Government Act 2020, under local laws or by-laws of the Council, and specified flood level by Council (if applicable).

 The Land Information Certificate is not required to include information regarding planning, building, health, land slip, other flooding information or service easements.

 Council must be notified in writing of changes of address, ownership or occupancy.

 When ownership of property changes, your conveyancer must tell us within 1 month of settlement.
 As soon as the Title is transferred, the law requires that the necessary transfer notifications be made.